appjitsu/ecocast/packages/infra/README.md

 This package contains the AWS Cloud Development Kit (CDK) code responsible for defining and provisioning the cloud infrastructure required for the Ecocast application.

+**Note:** The `src/stack.ts` file contains the definitions for all resources.
+Some resource blocks (e.g., Database, Frontend, Migrations) might be commented out by default in the provided source.
+Uncomment the relevant sections as needed for your deployment target.

 ## Overview

 This CDK stack provisions the following AWS resources: